KrasnitzLab/SCGV/README.md

     ```

 * Optionally the dataset directory can contain a `pathology` subdirectory that
 contains pathology images and notes.
-This subdirectory should contain
+This subdirectory should contain a file called
-`description.csv` with following structure:
+`description.csv` with the following structure:

     ```
     sector,pathology,image,notes